thirdgen88/ignition-vagrant/README.md

 ![Ignition Home Page](images/Ignition Home Page.png)

-## Loading the evaluation gateway
+## Performing the evaluation

-TODO: Integrate the gateway into the installation
+With your development environment online and ready, proceed to the [Evaluation](Evaluation.md) section for more instructions!

 ## Shutting down the environment